The Joker's Wild: Merchandise

 Board-game manufacturer Milton Bradley produced three editions of The Joker's Wild home game from 1973 to 1975, as well as a kids’ version of Joker!
 Joker!!
 Joker!!! in 1979.
 The standard editions of the game included the “Jokers and Devils” bonus round, while the kids’ edition replicated the “Face the Devil” bonus.

 Plans for an Atari 2600 and Mattel Intellivision version of The Joker's Wild were announced by The Great Game Company in 1983, but due to the video game crash of 1983, it was never released for either console.

 In 1994, Philips produced two editions for its CD-i platform based on The Joker's Wild, licensed by Sony Pictures Entertainment, who owned the franchise at that point.
 These games featured television game show hosts and were based more or less on the first syndicated series, while the sets on both games resembled the 1990 version.
 Wink Martindale hosted the first edition, while Marc Summers could be found on a special "Junior" edition of the game.
-The late Charlie O'Donnell served as the announcer for both games.
+Charlie O'Donnell served as the announcer for both games.
 Martindale was among the first candidates to host the original series when CBS was still not entirely sold on Jack Barry as host, due to his involvement in the quiz show scandals of the 1950s.
-However, Martindale already chose to host Gambit, another of the three game shows that premiered on the same day in 1972 on CBS (New Price also debuted that day).
-O'Donnell was an announcer on the series in question also.
+However, Martindale already chose to host Gambit, another of the three game shows that premiered on the same day in 1972 on CBS (The New Price Is Right also debuted that day).
+O'Donnell was an announcer on the series.
 The theme music in these games was a remix of the 1977–86 theme.

 In 2003, a mobile game based on The Joker's Wild was released by Sony Pictures Digital Entertainment.

 In 2005, 2007, 2008 and 2009, IGT released video slot machines based on the 1970s version of the show.

-Snoop Dogg Presents The Joker's Wild
+Snoop Dogg Presents: The Joker's Wild

 A Snapchat video lens was released on October 18, 2017, where Snoop would dance in the lens next to the snapchat user who would act as the dancing joker.
 The lens features custom green screen footage of Snoop Dogg that was shot exclusively for the lens experience.

 An online game was released on October 24, 2017, where fans of the show can play along via the TBS Android and iOS apps, or on TBS.com.

 In 2020, a slot machine game based on the show was released by Everie.